davidtchiu/davidtchiu.github.io/teaching/cs261/syllabus.md

 ##### No Laptops, No Phones
 Laptop computers and other handheld devices are a common distraction during lectures.
 Except on lab days and for those who can provide documentation of need from the office of SAA, please don't bring your laptops to lectures.
-Please turn your phones off, or at least put your phones on silent during lecture.
+Please turn your phones off, or put your phones on silent during class.
+If you need to take an important call, please go outside.
+Texting during class is prohibited and will affect your participation points.

 #### University, Academic, and Administrative Policies